Skip to main contentSkip to navigation

 Silicon Motion Controller Recovery Workflows

 A bench-level reference for how Silicon Motion SSDs (SM2258, SM2258XT, SM2259, & their NVMe siblings) are actually recovered.
-ROM Safe Mode entry, PC-3000 SSD SRAM loader injection, Host Memory Buffer failure analysis, & Vendor Specific Command sequences for translator reconstruction.
+This page is the controller-specific companion to our SSD data recovery: ROM Safe Mode entry, PC-3000 SSD SRAM loader injection, Host Memory Buffer failure analysis, & Vendor Specific Command sequences for translator reconstruction.
 SATA recovery starts at From $200; NVMe starts at From $200.
 No diagnostic fee.
 No data, no recovery fee.

 Looking for the architectural overview instead?
 Read the Silicon Motion Architecture hub.
 This page is the workflow companion.